EvictionLab/eviction-lab-website/content/eviction-tracking/greenville-sc.md

 South Carolina implemented a state-wide eviction moratorium between March 17 and May 14, 2020.
 In both Greenville (Greenville County) and [Charleston](https://evictionlab.org/eviction-tracking/charleston-sc/), this period saw almost no new eviction filings.
 New case filings increased after the moratorium lifted.

-More detail on eviction protections in South Carolina can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/sc/).

 {{</ report_intro >}}